gunjan1909/3d-portfolio/README.md

 VITE_APP_EMAILJS_TEMPLATE_ID=.......
 VITE_APP_EMAILJS_PUBLIC_KEY=.......
 VITE_APP_TO_EMAIL=your_email_id  `
+4. To update your information, main data is in ./src/constants/index.js and other social links etc. in respective section files like footer, navbar etc.
-4. Start the development server: `npm run dev`
+5. Start the development server: `npm run dev`

 ## Technologies Used